JonCooperWorks/harness/README.md

 ### Threats Addressed

-1. **Rogue Pentester Modification**: Prevents pentesters from modifying payloads after signing.
-The principal's signature covers the entire encrypted payload, making tampering detectable.

-2. **Unauthorized Execution**: Ensures exploits cannot be executed without client authorization.
-The client's private key (harness key) is required for decryption, and without it, execution is cryptographically impossible.
+1. **Unauthorized Execution**: Ensures exploits cannot be executed without client authorization.
+The client's signature on execution arguments + expiration is required, and without it, execution is cryptographically impossible.

-3. **Exploit Confidentiality**: Protects exploit code from exposure during transit or storage.
-Payloads are encrypted with AES-256-GCM, and the symmetric key is encrypted using ECDH with the client's public key.
+2. **Exploit Confidentiality**: Protects exploit code from exposure during transit or storage.
+Payloads are encrypted with AES-256-GCM, and the symmetric key is encrypted using ECDH with the pentester's public key.

-4. **Chain-of-Custody**: Provides cryptographic proof of who approved what and when.
+3. **Chain-of-Custody**: Provides cryptographic proof of who approved what and when.
 Signatures are non-repudiable and verifiable.

+4. **Stale Approvals**: Expiration timestamps prevent execution of old approvals.
+The expiration is cryptographically signed along with arguments, ensuring it cannot be tampered with.

 5. **Compliance Violations**: Helps meet regulatory requirements by enforcing authorization boundaries and maintaining audit trails.